Concorde SSC G-BOAG

 The highest altitude we reached was 58000 feet.

-One interesting question raised was, when you flown over Mach 1.0 , i.e. the speed of sound, you break the sound barrier.
-Do you hear any noise (sonic boom)?
+One interesting question that was raised “When you fly over Mach 1.0 (The speed of sound, on Concorde you do break the sound barrier) Do you hear any noise (The sonic boom)?”

-I don’t remember, but I don’t think I heard anything particularly loud.
+My answer is I don’t remember, but I do not think I heard anything particularly loud.
 I welcome all your comments and experiences.

-(Edited)Here is a response from David Kaufman from IL. concerning the “boom”
+(Edited)Here is a response concerning the “boom” from David Kaufman, IL.

 Books and articles on the Concorde and on supersonic flight state that no